|On Eternal Patrol -

 The quality of the photographs used in the presentation varies greatly, largely due to the limitations of source material.
 Occasionally, the only available photo is from the man's childhood.
 If anyone would like to submit higher quality or additional photographs, in either digital or hard copy format, we would greatly appreciate your assistance.

 Please note that, with a few exceptions, all men included in these pages were lost "in the line of duty," or in accidents or incidents ashore, either while actually serving in the U.S. Submarine Force, or as passengers aboard a commissioned U.S. submarine at the time of their loss.

 Photo: Waterfront Memorial, Pacific Fleet Submarine Museum (formerly USS Bowfin Submarine Museum & Park)

 Family Contact Information for Lost Submariners

 In addition to presenting information on the submariners themselves, we maintain family contact information for the relatives of the men we seek to honor.
 This information is kept private and confidential, and is used in the event that developments concerning the lost vessels occur.
-Since 2005, eight lost U.S. Navy submarines have been found, and our database has been instrumental in informing the families of the final resting place of their loved ones.
-Please contact us if you would like to be included in our lost submariner family network.
+Since 2005, ten lost U.S. Navy submarines have been found, and our database has been instrumental in informing the families of the final resting place of their loved ones.
+Please contact us if you would like to be included in our lost submariner Family Network.

 Information on Individual Listings